Privacy

 5. Information You Share With Other Users; Forums

-• Our Services allow you to share the sequence data, reference genomes, and other information you submit to the Services with other users of the Services and third parties who are not users of the Services.
-Broad is not responsible for such other users’ and third parties’ use of your sequence data, reference genomes or other information.
-You understand and acknowledge that, if you choose to share the sequence data, reference genomes, or other information you submit to the Services with other users of the Services or third parties, such shared information might be copied or redistributed by other users and third parties.
-Even after you remove information from your account or delete your account, copies of that information may remain viewable elsewhere to the extent it has previously been shared with others.
+• Our Services allow you to share Content you Connect to the Services with other Users of the Services and third parties who are not Users of the Services, including but not limited to, service providers.
+Broad is not responsible for such other Users’ and third parties’ use of your Content.
+You understand and acknowledge that, if you choose to share Content you Connect to the Services with other Users of the Services or third parties, such Connected Content might be copied or redistributed by those authorized Users and third parties.
+Any copies, relevant metadata, and derived results made by authorized Users will persist in the authorized User’s account, and thereby may continue to be accessible to third parties such as service providers, even after you remove information from your account or delete your account.
+Please review our Terms of Service for additional information relating to Connecting Content to the Services.

 6. Links and Third Party Applications; Other Privacy Terms and Conditions